DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Challenge #3 - Improve the site-wide mobile experience
 ### Challenge #4 - Strengthen appeal to business clientele
 ### Challenge #5 - Improve the photo gallery system

+{% include markup-styles/callout--fullWidth.html headline="Results" %}
+Since launching in August 2018, the the new website has resulted in several significant improvements over the same period in the previous year:
+* 70% increase in online booking requests.
+* 20% increase in booking requests for business or other non-wedding events.
+* 114% increase in unique page views on the booking request page.
+* 64% increase in unique page views from mobile and tablet devices
+* 18% decrease in the site-wide bounce rate (21% for mobile and tablet)
+* 48% increase in unique page views on the photo gallery directory

+Anecdotally, several clients have specifically praised the new booking system, claiming that it made their process easy and enjoyable to complete.

+{% include markup-styles/callout--fullWidth.html headline="Reflection" %}